ITSSONAM-0/FLASKPROJECT/README.md

-# Flask Form Page — README
+# Flask Form Page

-This README is for a small Flask project that includes an HTML form page.
+This  is for a small Flask project that includes an HTML form page.
 It explains how to set up, run, and understand the folder structure and main functionality.

 ---